 - 8. A funding breakdown for the grant must be attached.
 This should include a proposed budget reflecting a clear and detailed breakdown of cost elements based on total allowable project costs.
 Any disallowed expenses must be adjusted from the total project costs to determine total allowable costs for calculating the grant amount requested and required match percentage.
-This should also include the total grant amount requested (up to 50% of estimated allowable costs if located outside a high-cost area, or 75% of the estimated allowable costs if located inside a high-cost area, but not greater than \$5,000,000).
+This should also include the total grant amount requested and detail any matching funds committed.
 The funding breakdown should be submitted in Excel format.
 (Attachment Letter: H). - 9.
 Non-ETC applicants must attach the most current year's audited financial statements.
 (Attachment Letter: I). - 10.
-If the project includes underserved areas, a digital inclusion plan must be attached for consideration.
-The plan must describe the specific needs of the community intended to be served by the project, and how the project will be tailored to meet those needs, including the carrier's efforts to ensure members of the community to be served will be able to afford the services offered and must describe any discounts and/or support programs to be offered for low-income individuals.
+A digital inclusion plan must be attached for consideration.
+The plan must describe: - 1.
+The applicant's process to consult with the community and consider affordability. - A description of how the project will meet the objective of providing broadband infrastructure deployment within the project area to directly enable work, education, and healthcare monitoring; - 3.
+Identify any critical needs of the community intended to be served by the project, and how the project will be tailored to meet those needs, including the carrier's efforts to ensure members of the community to be served will be able to afford the services offered and must describe any discounts and/or support programs to be offered for low-income individuals. - 4.
 The plan should specify how the project will impact access to and use of information and communication technologies within the communities it serves, including individuals and communities that are the most disadvantaged.

-Additionally, the plan should include the pricing structure of the plan being offered to low-income subscribers in addition to the availability of Lifeline or Affordable Connectivity Program (ACP) discounts and any additional terms and conditions of service.
+- 5. The plan should include the pricing structure of the 100/100 Mbps plan being offered to low-income subscribers in addition to the availability of Lifeline or Affordable Connectivity Program (ACP) discounts and any additional terms and conditions of service. - 6.
+Include evidence of outreach efforts to relevant stakeholders (community leaders, community members, civic organizations, etc.) in the areas they are wishing to serve.

-NOTE: To be eligible for scoring points, the digital inclusion plan must offer a discounted service offering that is lower than their standard service shown in the rate information submitted with their application and less than \$50 per month prior to Lifeline or Affordable Connectivity Program (ACP) discounts, or cost 25% less on a monthly basis than the carrier's next lowest-price plan offering, whichever is lower.
-The plan must also be eligible to be discounted further with Lifeline or Affordable Connectivity Program (ACP) discounts.
+NOTE: To be eligible for scoring points, the digital inclusion plan must offer at least one lowincome option for a discounted service offering at a minimum of 100/100 Mbps at a monthly cost of less than \$50 per month.
+The applicant must participate in federal broadband internet access subsidy programs such as Lifeline or Affordable Connectivity Program (ACP), and the lowincome plan must be eligible to be discounted further with Lifeline and ACP discounts.
 (Attachment Letter: J).